 - The CDC provides services for children of faculty, staff, and students of Texas State University, and the local community.
-All eligible interested families are placed on a wait list once the Center receives a completed wait list application and wait list fee payment of \$25.00. - Wait list submission and payment do not guarantee admission of the child. - Wait list Priorities - 1.
+All eligible interested families are placed on a wait list once the Center receives a completed wait list application and a non-refundable wait list fee payment of \$50.00. - Wait list submission and payment do not guarantee admission of the child. - Wait list Priorities: - 1.
 Children of non-probationary CDC staff with primary guardianship. - 2.
 Siblings of currently enrolled children. - 3.
-Children of FCS employee with primary guardianship or custody of waitlisted child. - 4.
-All others are based on the date of application and best fit for the classroom. - The CDC is open to all Texas State University and community families without regard to race, color, national origin, gender, religion, age, physical or mental ability, political beliefs, sexual orientation, marital, or family status.
+Children of FCS employees with primary guardianship or custody of waitlisted child. - 4.
+All others are based on the date of application and best fit for the classroom. - Refusal of enrollment offer will result in removal from the wait list.
+Families wishing to remain on the wait list must submit a new wait list and fee. - A non-refundable enrollment deposit of \$100.00 is due upon acceptance of the enrollment offer. - The CDC is open to all TXST University and community families without regard to race, color, national origin, gender, religion, age, physical or mental ability, political beliefs, sexual orientation, marital, or family status.
 The Center is committed to making all reasonable accommodations to meet every child's needs.
-Please call 512-245-2621 if you require alternative means for communication of program information. - The Center does not admit nor retain any child whose needs cannot be met or whose behavior would endanger other children or staff.
+Contact us for alternative means of communication. - We are also a Child Care Services (CCS) Provider.
+CCS provides scholarships for childcare. https://texaschildcaresolutions.org/financial-assistance-for-child-care/ - The Center does not admit nor retain any child whose needs cannot be met with current staffing or whose behavior would endanger other children or staff.